Introducing the financial markets

 Very simply, financial trading is the buying and selling of financial instruments.
 These instruments can take many forms, but some of the main categories are:

-- Equities - small shares in the ownership of a company, such as Apple, Google, Tesla
+- Shares - small units of ownership in a company, such as Apple, Google, HSBC

 - Indices - the value of a group of companies, represented as a single number, eg the FTSE 100, S&P 500, Nikkei 225

-- Forex - global currencies, including the dollar, euro, pound
+- Forex - global currencies, including the pound, dollar, euro

 - Commodities - physical assets, raw materials and agricultural products, for example gold, oil, corn